Instant Pot black pepper chicken is a Panda Express copycat dinner packed with flavor and a bit of heat. Pressure cooker chicken is so tender.

 They did…so sad.
 No reason really out there as to why this occurred but you can no longer order it there.
 BUT now you can make it yourself right in your own kitchen y’all!!

 One reason I saw swirling around was that it was high in sodium, not sure that would really be a reason to stop making it.
 This can be adjusted quite easily when making your sauce.
+They don’t have firecracker chicken anymore either but we have a copycat version you can try too.

 Here’s what we started with……